zesterer/the-bitwise-challenge/README.md

 - the 64 bit integer emitted by the last frame (you may provide a default value for the first frame)

-- player inputs (keyboard/mouse/controller/etc.) & other environmental information (time delta since the last frame)
+- player inputs (keyboard/mouse/controller/etc.) & other environmental information (time delta since the last frame, etc.)

 and the following outputs: